ansible-middleware/instruqt/tracks/a4mw-eap-sso/05-a4mw-eap-sso-collections/assignment.md

   contents: |-
     # Certified collection redhat.sso

-    The `redhat.sso` collection, available opn Hybrid Console and Ansible Automation Hub, provides roles that will help us:
+    The `redhat.sso` collection, available on the Hybrid Console and Ansible Automation Hub, provides roles that will help us:
     * Download and install Single Sign-On
     * Configure the Single Sign-On service in hight availability on two cluster nodes
     * Create and configure an authentication realm with one client, which will serve authN/autZ for the **addressbook** web application